 However, the criteria we most look for is somewhat intangible.
 We are looking for someone we feel is going to “make a difference”.
-It can be because a student has a real passion for something, or demonstrates a unique set of skills (academic and/or social) that is impressive, or it could be a student who has impacted other students in a positive manner.
+It can be a student who has a real passion for something, or who demonstrates a unique set of skills (academic and/or social) that is impressive, or a student who has impacted other students in a positive manner.

-As you can see from the above chart, significant numbers of students in each group of class rankings have gone on to obtain advanced degrees.
-Over 42% of recipients have gone on to receive an advanced degree and several have received multiple advanced degrees.
-Our scholarship awards are about equally distributed between female and male recipients; 47% of our recipients are males and 53% are females.
+As can be seen from the above chart, significant numbers of students have gone on to obtain advanced degrees.
+Over half of our scholarship recipients have gone on to receive an advanced degree and several have received multiple advanced degrees.

 Locations of The Colleges and Universities Attended

 Those students who attend graduate school do so mostly in the east coast corridor ranging from Massachusetts to Florida.
-Advanced degrees have been earned at Yale University, Fairfield University, Florida State University, Massachusetts College of Pharmacy and Health Sciences, the University of New Haven, Fordham University, Syracuse University, Central Connecticut State University, Southern Connecticut State University, the University of Connecticut, and Scranton University.
+Advanced degrees have been earned a variety of colleges and universities.
+They include Yale University, Fairfield University, Florida State University, Massachusetts College of Pharmacy and Health Sciences, the University of New Haven, Fordham University, Syracuse University, Central Connecticut State University, Southern Connecticut State University, the University of Connecticut, and Scranton University.